The Top SEO Consultants & Experts in Singapore

 White Hat SEO Tactics

 You’ve probably heard or come across a blog post trying to justify how SEO is dead.
-In a sense this could actually be true, and we could perhaps chalk everything up to semantics.
+In a sense, this could actually be true, and we could perhaps chalk everything up to semantics.

 For instance, you could have used content spinners to churn as much content as you wished to have and stuff them with keywords, and the system would still pass it as great content and probably rank you high.
 Then along came the days of purchasing backlinks.
 Or the use of bots to generate blog comments jam-packed with links.
-One post could be re-published again and again and the system still wouldn’t recognise the ploy going on.
+One post could be re-published again and again and the system still wouldn’t recognize the ploy going on.

 Such tactics are probably dead, which kind of makes the old-school kind of SEO dead of course.

-Search engines continued updating their algorithms, and making baby steps and subtle improvements to a point we can safely say their system is at near-perfection.
+Search engines continued updating their algorithms and making baby steps and subtle improvements to a point we can safely say their system is at near-perfection.